ryukirisame/learnSystemDesign/caching.md

 # Difference between CDN and Caching

 - Caching is a general concept of storing data temporarily for faster future access.
-It can exist at many layers: application cache, database cache, browser cache, os cache.
+It can exist at many layers: application cache, database cache, browser cache, OS cache.
 - While, CDN is a specialized implemenation of caching.
 It is a distributed cache with the specific goal of reducing latency by bringing web content physically closer to users.
 - All CDNs use caching, but not all caches are CDNs.